vsm688/concert-booking-webapp/README.md

 - `proj.concert.common.types`.
 This package defines basic data types that are common to the `client` and `service` modules.
 The types comprise 2 enumerations: `Genre` (for performers), and `BookingStatus` (for querying available / unavailable seats).

 #### Service module
-The `service` module will contain your completed Web service for the project.
+The `service` module will contain the Web service for the project.
 It contains the following packages:

 - `proj.concert.service.domain`.
 This package will contain the web service's completed domain model.
 Currently it includes two **incomplete** classes - `Concert` and `Seat`.
-These two classes must be completed, and any other domain classes you deem necessary should be added.

 - `proj.concert.service.jaxrs`.
 This package contains the `LocalDateTimeParam` class.
-This class allows us to receive `LocalDateTime` instances as *query* or *path* parameters, which may prove useful when implementing your web service.
-For a detailed description, be sure to read the class's comments.
+This class allows us to receive `LocalDateTime` instances as *query* or *path* parameters.

 - `proj.concert.service.mapper`.
-This package is intended to contain mapper classes, which map between your domain and DTO classes.
+This package is intended to contain mapper classes, which map the domain and DTO classes.

 - `proj.concert.service.services`.
-This package contains the `ConcertResource` class, which you must implement for this project.
+This package contains the `ConcertResource` class.
 It also contains a `PersistenceManager` class which can be used to obtain `EntityManager` instances when required, a complete `ConcertApplication` class, and a `TestResource` class which implements a web service endpoint to reset the database.
 This is used for testing purposes.

 - `proj.concert.service.util`.
 This package contains the `ConcertUtils` class, which can re-initialize the database, and the `TheatreLayout` class, which can be used to generate `Seat`s for a particular concert date.

 Beyond packages and source files, the `service` module contains the JPA `persistence.xml` file, a database initialise script (`db-init.sql`) and a `log4j.properties` file (in `src/main/resources`).
-Finally, integration tests are included in the `src/test/java` folder.
-As usual, these tests may be run by executing Maven's `verify` goal on the parent project, and a 100% pass-rate (along with correct client functionality) is a good indication that your service implementation is correct.

 The `persistence.xml` file includes a `javax.persistence.sql-load-script-source` element whose value is the supplied`db-init.sql` script.
 The effect of this element is to run the script when the `EntityManagerFactory` is created.`db-init.sql` file populates the database with concert and performer data.

 Appendix: The client webapp.
 ----------
-The `concert-client` project contains a complete web application which is designed to communicate with your web service from both its server-side (Java) and client-side (JavaScript) code, to deliver its functionality.
+The `concert-client` project contains a complete web application which is designed to communicate with the web service from both its server-side (Java) and client-side (JavaScript) code, to deliver its functionality.

 #### App usage
 Using the application, browsing to `/Concerts` or simply `/` (within the webapp's *context*) will present the "homepage" of the app, allowing the user to view concerts.
 On this page, users may scroll through the list of concerts on the left side of the page.
 Clicking on a concert will cause that concert's info to be displayed in the detail view.